91㽶ɫƵ

 Not covered

+A good starting point is to ask: “if a claim were made against me and I wasn’t insured, could my business afford it?”
+If the answer is no, taking out insurance might be the right move.
 Any business that interacts with clients, customers, contractors, or the general public should seriously consider having public liability insurance.
 Businesses that could benefit from public liability insurance include:

 Retailers